CPU Inference #1: The three regimes

 Layer 47: attn=6187ms ffn=567ms total=6759ms

 Layers 8, 17, 27, 36, 45 are nearly 2x faster than their neighbors.
-Same architecture, same code, same weights format — but different MoE routing patterns.
+Same architecture, same weights format, but different MoE routing patterns.
 Some layers activate sparser sets of experts, producing less work.
 The execution time per layer varies by a factor of two within the same inference pass.

 Then I measured attention kernel throughput in isolation, varying the KV-cache size on a single core: